niklaslong/snarkVM/afl/README.md

 git clone https://github.com/AFLplusplus/Grammar-Mutator.git
 ```

 You'll also need to install the grammar mutator dependencies you're missing.
-If you're on Linux the mutator's README should guide you in the right direction, if you're on Windows...
-I can't help you, I'm truly sorry.
-If you're on macOS, Java can be installed with Homebrew and is named differently to the linux package.
+If you're on Linux the mutator's README should guide you in the right direction.

 ```sh
 brew install openjdk